Our chicken potato soup features tender chicken and diced potatoes simmered in a broth flavored with carrots, celery, onions, and spices.

 For today, we’re sharing our chicken and potato soup without milk.
 Kim took a traditional chicken noodle soup and replaced the noodles with hearty diced potatoes.

 It’s a whole meal served in a bowl.
-Personally, I like to enjoy my soup with homemade cornbread muffins.
+Personally, I like to enjoy my soup with a piece of cornbread.

 However, it’s just as tasty with regular saltine crackers.
 The recipe takes about 1.5 hours to complete.
 But, you’re making homemade soup, so it’s worth it.